ChrisCarleton/BottomTime-Core/docs/Authentication.md

 ## Routes
 ### GET /auth/me
 Returns a [UserAccount](#useraccount-object) containing information for the currently signed in user.
-If the user is not authenticated then the object is populated with "dummy" information for the anonymous user.
+If the user is not authenticated then the object is populated with information on the Anonymous User.

 #### Responses
 HTTP Status Code | Details